 Security settings govern how a variety of sensitive items are handled, including whether your school uses login approvals.
 Read about security settings.

 The appearance settings let you customize the colors in your school's Populi header, upload logo files, and customize some other items.
+These are generally self-explanatory, but a few notes about the dark theme color settings:

 Integrations and Single Sign-On